|

 hitting it.
 After all, if a predator comes up behind a baitfish,

 wouldn’t the bait run for their lives?
+This is one of the

 What rods and reels do you use.